Lung cancer, 3D illustration and photo under microscope. Histopathological light micrograph of small cell lung cancer (Source: Shutterstock)

 If the bronchial carcinoma also releases hormone-like substances into the blood, it can lead to brittle bones and cardiac arrhythmias.

-Recommended therapies for the treatment of small cell lung cancer:
+Therapies for the treatment of small cell lung cancer:

 The diagnosis is made on the basis of a detailed medical history, physical examination, bronchoscopy (reflection of the bronchi) and computed tomography.
 Appropriate therapies depend on the stage of lung cancer and the patient's condition.